openedx-unsupported/devstack/README.rst

 Getting Started
 ---------------

 The default devstack services can be run by following the steps below.
-For analyticstack, follow `Getting Started on Analytics`_.

 1. Install the requirements inside of a `Python virtualenv`_.